Raghavendra-Namani/Segmentation-Supply-Chain-Management/README.md

 1. How many SKU represent 80% of your total sales?
 2. How much sales represent 20% of your SKUs?

-_For more information about the theory behind the pareto law and its application in Supply Chain Management: [Pareto Principle for Warehouse Layout Optimization](https://www.samirsaci.com/reduce-warehouse-space-with-the-pareto-principle-using-python/)_

 ### **ABC Analysis with Demand Variability**

 <p align="center">